List of Pakistan Movement activists

-The term was first used by the linguist and archeologist Dr. Ahmad Hasan Dani's book, the Founding Fathers of Pakistan (1998), which popularized the term in literary activities of the country.
-The Pakistan Movement was led by a large group of activists and statesmen who played crucial role in the politics of the British Raj in 1930s and 1940s.
+The term was first used by the linguist and archeologist Dr. Ahmad Hasan Dani in his book, the Founding Fathers of Pakistan (1998).
+The Pakistan Movement was led by a large group of activists and statesmen who played crucial role in the politics of the British Raj in the 1930s and 1940s.
 More recently, the term was used by the government officially in explaining the foreign policy text.
-Authors and historians of Pakistan more broadly define the term "Founding Fathers" to mean a larger group which also includes all those who, whether as politicians, jurists, statesperson, soldiers, diplomats, academics, or ordinary citizens, took part in winning the independence of four provinces and Bangladesh in the north-west and Eastern region of British India from the control of the United Kingdom and also from the influence of the Indian Congress; thus creating Pakistan.
+Authors and historians of Pakistan more broadly define the term "Founding Fathers" to mean a larger group which also includes all those who, whether as politicians, jurists, statespersons, soldiers, diplomats, academics, or ordinary citizens, took part in winning the independence of four provinces and East Pakistan in the north-west and eastern region of British India from the control of the United Kingdom and also from the influence of the Indian Congress; thus creating Pakistan.

-The following is a list of people who played a prominent role in making of Pakistan as independence activists, leaders, freedom fighters and revolutionaries.
+The following is a list of people who played a prominent role in the making of Pakistan as independence activists, leaders, freedom fighters and revolutionaries.

 Historical background

 All-India Muslim League's convention held in 1938.

-In 1905, the Bengal presidency's partition was decided by the English government which separated the largely Muslim eastern areas from the largely Hindu western areas was supported by the Muslims communities.
-The success of the Swadeshi movement led by Indian activists led the reintegrating the presidency and it was a catalyst in making the Muslims reformers of the subcontinent realize the need for a separate homeland.
+In 1905, the Bengal presidency's partition, decided by the English government which separated the largely Muslim eastern areas from the largely Hindu western areas, was supported by the Muslims communities.
+The success of the Swadeshi movement led by Indian activists led to the reintegration of the presidency and it was a catalyst in making the Muslim reformers of India realize the need for a separate homeland.